samlinux/htsc/meetup-181220/index.md

 # How to create your own fabric network
-In this guide you will create a three org fabric network with a one node RAFT orderer.
+In this guide you will create a **persistent** three org fabric network with a one node RAFT orderer.

 We need the following files: